blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Vault Folder & Tag Structure/Vault Folder & Tag Structure.md

 just as folders need structures so do tags, but they can overlap

-good ways to structure tags
+## good ways to structure tags

 - by the content
 - with unique names
 - ontology based
 - for clustering
 - for filtering with mocs
+- by the process
+- by actionability
+- for recall - LATCH components

-ideas for tag structures
+## ideas for tag structures

 - use underscore to auto complete into ontology or process focused tag structures
 - use meta tag categories
 - use a tag root for meta stuff for working in the vault
 -

-what's supported for tags?
+## what's supported for tags?

 https://help.obsidian.md/tags

-tag case
+## tag case

 - just use snake-case since double clicking and programming with the tag names becomes easier

 ## tag structure examples